You are browsing documentation for an outdated version.

 ||Time-to-live (in seconds) of a secret from the vault when it’s cached.
 The special value of 0 means “no rotation” and it’s the default.
 When using non-zero values, it is recommended that they’re at least 1 minute.

 ||Time-to-live (in seconds) of a vault miss (no secret).
 Negatively cached secrets will remain valid until

 neg_ttl is reached, after which Kong will attempt to refresh the secret again.
 The default value for

 neg_ttl is 0, meaning no negative caching occurs.

-config.ttl is over).
-This is useful when a vault becomes unreachable, or when a secret is deleted from the Vault and isn’t replaced immediately.
-On this both cases, the Gateway will keep trying to refresh the secret for
+config.ttl as the stopping point).
+This is useful when a vault becomes unreachable, or when a secret is deleted from the vault and isn’t replaced immediately.
+In both cases, gateway will keep trying to refresh the secret for

 resurrect_ttl seconds.
 After that, it will stop trying to refresh.
-We recommend assigning a sufficiently high value to this configuration option to ensure a seamless transition in case there are unexpected issues with the Vault.
+Assigning a sufficiently high value to this configuration option is recommended to ensure a seamless transition in case there are unexpected issues with the vault.
 The default value for

 ||An optional description for your vault.